newrelic/newrelic-lambda-layers/README.md

 ## Publishing Layers:

-Run the folloiwng in your shell:
+Run the following in your shell:

 ```
 cd python